-- 1) Set up COVID-19 War Room to effectively enforce preventive measures and resolved issues brought on by the COVID-19 pandemic to achieve the target of zero infection or death - 2) Implemented Work from Home program by providing equipment and work systems to enable employees to work from home efficiently, limit congestion in the workplace, maintain a safe distance to reduce the employees' risk of contracting COVID-1 - 3) Tightened access control at entry and exit points at the offices or production plants by setting up temperature screening on employees and visitors and requiring everyone to wear a face mask, in addition to other measures required by the authorities - 4) Established guidelines on how to process any employee suspected or confirmed to have COVID-19, systematically implemented isolation and quarantine, developed workforce contingency plan to prevent disruption to the company's main operations - 5) Provided the vaccines for the employees. - 6) Developed a business continuity plan (BCP) for severe infectious disease threats,.
-Conducted regular drills to ensure the BCP works as intended.
+- 4) Tightened access control at entry and exit points at the offices or production plants by setting up temperature screening on employees and visitors and requiring everyone to wear a face mask, in addition to other measures required by the authorities. - 5) Established guidelines on how to process any employee suspected or confirmed to have COVID-19, systematically implemented isolation and quarantine, developed workforce contingency plan to prevent disruption to the company's main operations. - 6) as well as preparation of the Business Continuity Plan (BCP) for serious contagious diseases.
+Regular rehearsals, developments and reviews of related practices are also required to ensure that the Company's business can operate uninterruptedly as the mentioned efforts help reduce the risk and curb the spread of coronavirus for employees and the society as a whole.